flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveSurfer-510/WaveSurfer-510.md

 oscilloscope = ik.teledyne.MAUI.open_visa("TCPIP0::192.168.0.10::INSTR")

 # Perform operations on the oscilloscope
-oscilloscope.run()
-print(oscilloscope.trigger_state)
+# For example, you can set the time division
+oscilloscope.time_div = 200e-9

+# You can also access and control the channels
+channel = oscilloscope.channel[0]
+channel.trace = True
+channel.coupling = channel.Coupling.dc50
+channel.scale = 1.0

+# Read a waveform from the channel
+xdat, ydat = channel.read_waveform()

+# Perform other operations as needed

-# Close the connection
+# Close the connection to the oscilloscope
 oscilloscope.close()
 ```

-This code imports the `instrumentkit` library and uses the `open_visa` method from the `ik.teledyne.MAUI` module to connect to the oscilloscope.
-The IP address "192.168.0.10" is used as an example, and you should replace it with the actual IP address of your oscilloscope.

-Once connected, you can perform operations on the oscilloscope, such as starting the trigger in automatic mode and printing the trigger state.
-Finally, you can close the connection to the oscilloscope using the `close` method.
+This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
+It then performs various operations on the oscilloscope, such as setting the time division, accessing and controlling the channels, and reading a waveform from a channel.
+Finally, it closes the connection to the oscilloscope.

 </TabItem>
 </Tabs>